-Increase heat to medium-high; in same skillet, cook bacon, onion, red pepper, garlic and paprika for 3 minutes.
-Stir in rice; cook for about 3 minutes or until rice is well toasted.
-Stir in wine mixture, broth and tomatoes; bring to boil.
+Increase heat to medium-high.
+In the same skillet add 1 tbsp bacon drippings, onion, bell pepper, garlic and paprika; sauté 3 minutes.
+Add rice and sauté until well coated.
+Stir in wine mixture, broth and tomatoes; bring to a boil.
 Return chicken to skillet.

-Reduce heat to low; cook, uncovered, for 20 to 25 minutes or until chicken is cooked through and most of the liquid is absorbed.
-Transfer chicken to plate; cover with foil.
+Reduce heat to low; cook, covered 20 minutes or until chicken is done and most of liquid is absorbed.
+Transfer chicken to a plate and cover to keep warm.

-Divide rice mixture among bowls; top with chicken and sprinkle with parsley.
+Divide rice mixture into bowls, top with reserved chicken and garnish with parsley.

 Traditional Spanish Paella, originally from the province of Valencia, uses a special skillet to cook the rice in vegetables, meats and broth to gather all of the flavors together and uses saffron, paprika and salt to season it.
 To make a great paella dish, it is important to use the right rice, Carolina® has created a Medium Grain Rice, perfect for paella because when cooked, the rice releases its starch, creating a more compact texture.
 This process ultimately results in a less mushy and more creamy and delicious dish.